thehez/CloudSecNotes/DevOps/Docker/Docker Fundamentals.md

 Docker is used to create, run and deploy applications in containers.
 A Docker image contains the application's code, libraries, tools, dependencies and other files needed to make an application run.
 This solves the problem of "it works on my machine" by making it easy to package apps and their dependancies into one bundle - the container.

-Note - Due to the nature of containers being lightweight and portable they integrate well into Cloud and Continuous Integration/Continuous Deployment (CI/CD) environments.
+Note - Due to the nature of containers being lightweight and portable they integrate well into Cloud and Continuous Integration/Continuous Deployment (CI/CD) environments through the use of container orchestration platforms which manage the scheduling of containers - the most popular being kubernetes.

 ## Docker Architecture